 OnDeck: Best Small Business Loans for New Business Owners

-OnDeck is another small business lender that offers only two products — short term small business loans and lines of credit.
+OnDeck is a small business lender that offers only two products — short term small business loans and lines of credit.
 You can borrow from $5,000 up to $500,000 with a small business loan, while lines of credit are offered in amounts from $6,000 up to $100,000.
 User reviews for OnDeck tend to be excellent, with an average of 5 stars on Trustpilot.
 You have to be in business for just one year with OnDeck, whereas many other small business lenders require you to have a longer business history for approval.

 You can apply for a small business loan with OnDeck online and receive your funds in as little as 24 hours.
 Your business must have at least $100,000 in revenue, however, and there are also requirements for your personal credit, including a minimum FICO score of 600.